 Mount Olive Lutheran Church has its roots in the Augustana Lutheran Synod, one of the many predecessor bodies of the current ELCA, Evangelical Lutheran Church in America.
 The Augustana Lutheran Synod’s roots are in the Swedish immigrant Church.

 Mount Olive was a mission start of the Augustana Synod in 1960.
 The congregation chartered in March, 1961.
-In 2010 Mount Olive will begin a celebration of 50 years of ministry.
+In 2010 Mount Olive began a celebration of 50 years of ministry.
 The congregational values that have sustained the ministry and mission, and continue to do so today, are:

 - Weekly worship with a deep love for the great hymns of the Church

 - Hospitality and fellowship, welcoming and caring for one another

 - Study of scripture and theology of the Church that is open and engaging